neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 To create the dataset of real faces I got a little bit experimental.

-[Will Kwan](https://www.youtube.com/watch?v=pctzpu_wJyE) recently using [stylegan2](https://github.com/NVlabs/stylegan2) to generate a dataset in one of his recent videos.
-It seemed to work fairly well for him.
-So I thought I could do the same thing.
+[Will Kwan](https://www.youtube.com/watch?v=pctzpu_wJyE) used [stylegan2](https://github.com/NVlabs/stylegan2) to generate a dataset of human faces in one of his recent videos.
+It seemed to work fairly well for him and I thought I could do a similar thing.

-Here's some example faces taken from Nvidia's stylegan2 github repository.
+Here's some example faces taken from Nvidia's stylegan2 [github repository](https://github.com/NVlabs/stylegan2).
 As you can see the output from this GAN is fairly photorealistic.

 <div>
 <img src="https://miro.medium.com/max/2636/1*WR5OApYceVhZTNhO33csZw.png" width="500" height = "500"/>
 </div>

 This could turn out far better than scraping the internet for faces.
 I could create as many faces as I needed for my model.
-Plus I wouldn't have to download some cumbersome `zip` file.
+Plus I wouldn't have to download cumbersome large files.

 This dataset will be stored in the `trainB` folder